Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Experiments

-\paratitle{QARM label quality is critical for RL effectiveness.} The QARM label quality analysis reveals a clear hierarchy: random labels ($-11.8\%$ vs.\ ours) hurt performance below even the uniform reward baseline, confirming that noisy quality signals actively mislead policy optimization.
-Rule-based labels (heuristic keyword matching) improve over random but fall short of LLM-based QARM ($-6.5\%$ vs.\ ours), as they cannot capture the semantic nuances that distinguish genuinely actionable interests from superficially specific but contextually irrelevant ones.
-Our LLM-based QARM classifier, operating in a zero-shot manner with structured prompts, achieves the highest label quality by leveraging the world knowledge of Qwen-series models to assess interest specificity, actionability, and authenticity---qualities that are difficult to operationalize through rule-based heuristics.
+\paratitle{QARM label quality is critical for RL effectiveness.} The QARM label quality analysis reveals a clear hierarchy: random labels hurt performance, suggesting that noisy quality signals can mislead policy optimization.
+Uniform quality bonuses collapse to the standard SID reward setting because every correctly decoded target item receives the same semantic bonus and no descriptor-quality distinction remains.
+Heuristic labels improve over random but fall short of LLM-based QARM, as they cannot reliably distinguish genuinely actionable descriptors from superficially specific but weakly grounded ones.
+Our LLM-based QARM classifier, operating in a zero-shot manner with structured prompts, uses the pretrained knowledge of Qwen-series models to assess descriptor specificity, actionability, and grounding.

-\paratitle{RL training consistently improves across datasets.} \Cref{fig:rl_impact} visualizes the HR@10 improvements from SFT to full DeepInterestGR (SFT+QARM) across all three datasets.
-RL training with our Interest-Aware Reward yields consistent gains of 9.2\%--12.1\% in HR@10.
-The Sports dataset benefits most (+12.1\%), likely because sports products exhibit more diverse and specific user intents (\eg ``competitive training'', ``recreational family activity'', ``professional coaching'') that QARM can reliably distinguish, providing richer reward signal for policy optimization.